Esri/public-transit-tools/add-GTFS-to-a-network-dataset/README.md

 ## Requirements

 * ArcGIS 10.1 or higher with a Desktop Standard (ArcEditor) license.
 (You can still use it if you have a Desktop Basic license, but you will have to find an alternate method for one of the pre-processing tools.)
-This tool does not work in ArcGIS Pro yet.
+This tool does not work in ArcGIS Pro.
 * Network Analyst extension.
 * Street data for the area covered by your transit system, preferably data including pedestrian attributes.
 * A valid GTFS dataset.
 If your GTFS dataset has blank values for arrival_time and departure_time in stop_times.txt, you will not be able to run this tool.